pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 The plugin configuration is stored in the file 'switchlogic.json' and can be maintained using the Signal K plugin configuration GUI.

-The configuration consists of a collections of *rule definitions* each of which specifies an input condition that determines an output state.
+The configuration consists of a collection of *rule definitions* each of which specifies an input condition that determines an output state.

 __Rule definitions__ [rules]\
-This array property can contain an arbitrary number of *rule definitions* each of which is characterised by the following roperties.
+This array property can contain an arbitrary number of *rule definitions* each of which is characterised by the following properties.

 __Input expression__ [input]\
 This required string property introduces a boolean *input expression*.